 At the same time, Mastercard is reportedly “extending its cryptocurrency program to make it easier for companies in the space to issue their own payment cards”, signing a deal with London-based Wirex, making it the first “native” cryptocurrency platform to gain principal membership and allowing Wirex to directly issue cards on Mastercard’s network.
 As a user of Wirex card myself, I am delighted from this news too.
 It’s a card that has served me well for the past couple of years and I am looking forward to seeing more of these being used in the future.
 You can get yours and star using it straight away as it’s already available.

 In conclusion, I must add that we can expect enormous growth in the crypto space in the coming two years, a new ATH in Bitcoin and all major altcoins is guaranteed and you can take advantage of this hyper bull-run that just started without much trepidation.

 OTHER POSTS YOU MIGHT LIKE:

-I keep being asked about the websites (service providers) I use to buy Bitcoin and other cryptocurrencies a lot these days and since my last post on this topic was back in 2017, I guess it is time to make an update and give you my top choices for buying crypto – with credit card … Continue reading How to buy Bitcoin in 2020 Fast, Easy & Safe.
+(Last updated in Sep.
+2021) I keep being asked about the websites (service providers) I use to buy Bitcoin and other cryptocurrencies a lot these days and since my last post on this topic was back in 2017, I guess it is time to make an update and give you my top choices for buying … Continue reading How to buy Bitcoin in 2021 Fast, Easy & Safe.